finanalyst/RakuDoc-Browser-Editor/README.md

 podman run -v .:browser/publication docker.io/finanalyst/browser-editor:latest
 ```
 <span class="para" id="7d21cec"></span>The sample file `sample.rakudoc` is copied into the directory.
 Inside the browser, the sample file can be edited or a new one created, and the file name can be changed.
+<span class="para" id="d05f30f"></span>The `browser-editor` image is created using *browser-editor.dockerfile*.
-<span class="para" id="e21fc9c"></span>The *web-browser-editor* files are intended for use on a server publicly accessible.
-The container created by `Web.dockerfile` is intended to be placed behind an Apache or nginx reverse-proxy.
+<span class="para" id="359840d"></span>The *web-browser-editor* files are intended for use on a server publicly accessible.
+The container created by `rakudoc_browser.dockerfile` is intended to be placed behind an Apache or nginx reverse-proxy.
 <span class="para" id="32393e2"></span>The following is a sample extract from an Apache2 conf file:

 ```